 Connect the Translational Spring, Translational Damper, and Mass blocks to one of the Mechanical Translational Reference blocks as shown in the next illustration.

 To add the representation of the force acting on the mass, open the Simscape > Foundation Library > Mechanical > Mechanical Sources library and add the Ideal Force Source block to your diagram.

-To reflect the correct direction of the force shown in the original schematic, flip the block by selecting Diagram > Rotate & Flip > Flip Block > Up-Down from the top menu bar of the model window.
-Connect the block's port C (for "case") to the second Mechanical Translational Reference block, and its port R (for "rod") to the Mass block, as shown below.
+To reflect the correct direction of the force shown in the original schematic, flip the block orientation.
+With the Ideal Force Source block selected, on the Format tab at the top of the model window, under Arrange, click Flip up-down.
+Connect the block's port C (for “case”) to the second Mechanical Translational Reference block, and its port R (for “rod”) to the Mass block, as shown below.

 Add the sensor to measure speed and position of the mass.
 Place the Ideal Translational Motion Sensor block from the Mechanical Sensors library into your diagram and connect it as shown below.